-Customer complaints are addressed by the local sales offices by inspection of the tyre by an accredited trained person.
-Such complaints are normally disposed of in about 3 days' time.
+Consumer complaints are addressed by the local sales offices by inspection of the tyre by an accredited trained person.
+Such complaints are normally disposed in about 3 days' time.
+Customers also can contact MRF for queries at write2us@mrftyres.com.